 The school is open from 8am to 10pm every day of the week and anyone can use the facilities, which have been designed to be accessible to disabled users.
 The school has developed a sliding scale of charges so that community groups pay less and professional users are charged a higher rate.
 There is a small conference room in the community arts centre which can be used by local businesses, and ICT courses are run during the school day to maximise the use of available resources.
 Nic feels that the new facilities have enhanced the teaching and learning at the school: "We can, for example, put on full-scale school productions and the community has benefited from having a theatre on site when they might not have been able to access theatre otherwise".
 He has also taken positive steps to use the expertise within the community on a mutually beneficial basis.
 For example, local professionals provide free music lessons to children at the school in return for use of the facilities at a reduced rate.

-If we only had one area of the school in use it would not pay for itself but because we can offer a range of facilities it is worth running as a business. ""
+44 There are economies of scale which make our approach workable.
+If we only had one area of the school in use it would not pay for itself but because we can offer a range of facilities it is worth running as a business.
+33